Vaskivskyi/asusrouter/README.md

 router.async_find_interfaces()
 ```

-The detailed description of monitors and monitoring methods is available here (*in work*).
+A detailed description of monitors and monitoring methods is available here (*in work*).

 #### Commands

 `AsusRouter` class supports sending commands to the device using the `async_command` method.
-Sending commands requires `enable_command` parameter of `AsusRrouter` to be set to `True`.
+Sending commands requires the `enable_command` parameter of `AsusRrouter` to be set to `True`.

 For example, to reboot the device: